Delegation and baking FAQ#

 Do I risk losing my CCDs when delegating?

 When you delegate, the CCDs do not leave your wallet.
-They are locked there, so you can not spend them, and their value is added to the value of the baker pool or to passive delegation.
+They are locked there, so you can not spend them, and their value is added to the value of the staking pool or to passive delegation.
 But the CCDs never leave your wallet, so they can never be lost.
 There is no more risk delegating than not delegating.
-The worst thing that can happen is that the baker pool stops baking but stays open, and then you will not get any rewards.
+The worst thing that can happen is that the staking pool stops producing blocks but stays open, and then you will not get any rewards.
 If the pool closes, your stake will be transferred to passive delegation automatically and from here you can easily stop delegation if you want to.
-It is important to use CCDScan to monitor baker and pool performance.
+It is important to use CCDScan to monitor validator and pool performance.

-Can I delegate to more than one baker at a time?
+Can I delegate to more than one validator at a time?

 Yes.
-You can delegate to multiple bakers but an account can only have one delegation.
-To delegate to multiple bakers, you need multiple accounts.
+You can delegate to multiple validators but an account can only have one delegation.
+To delegate to multiple validators, you need multiple accounts.

-Can I move from one baker pool to another without having to wait for the next pay day?
+Can I move from one staking pool to another without having to wait for the next pay day?

 How much does it cost to begin delegating?